Like You, Only Different

 What we know about animals’ intelligence, range of complex emotions, and receptiveness to pain makes it impossible to justify exploiting them.

 If you haven’t adopted a vegan and cruelty-free lifestyle yet, this is the time to make the change.

 Paying a premium for misleading labels shouldn’t give comfort to consumers with good intentions, because these labels don’t give comfort to animals.
 People who don’t want to hurt animals should go vegan—and tell industries to stop lying to compassionate shoppers.

 Exploiting and killing animals is inherently cruel.
-Tell Whole Foods, SeaWorld, Canada Goose, and other companies that their misleading labels aren’t fooling you—and ask them to stop trying to trick compassionate consumers.
+Tell Whole Foods, SeaWorld, and other companies that their misleading labels aren’t fooling you—and ask them to stop trying to trick compassionate consumers.
 Then, pledge to try vegan!

 Get started by telling Whole Foods to stop using misleading labels.
 Once you take action, another alert targeting more animal exploiters will appear.
 Each time you click “Send Message,” more companies will receive a message urging it to stop tricking compassionate consumers.